Rusty Tubs

 Just Voices

-Just Voices from Hamburg, Germany are regular Harwich-visitors and supporters of the festival.
-Renate and Jan have performed together for over twenty years and have a large repertoire of country, folk, pop and rock classics, all presented in their own special acoustic way, focussed on two-part vocals and driven by a powerful but melodic rhythm guitar.
-For the Shanty-Festival they come alongside with a bucket full of songs from harbours, rivers and the sea.
+Just Voices from Hamburg, Germany are regular Harwich visitors, who love the town and its festival.
+Renate and Jan have performed together for twenty years and have a songbook full of country, folk, pop and rock classics, presented in their own special acoustic style, focussed on two-part vocals and driven by a powerful but melodic rhythm guitar.
+For the Shanty Festival they come with a bucket full of songs from harbours, rivers and the sea.

 Jolly Grogsters